 - NSX Appliance

 - vCenter Appliance

-- · NSX Controller
+- NSX Controller

 - Edge Router Logical (Distributed) Router, Edge Service Gateway

-- Virtual Machines
+- · Virtual Machines

 - Host

 - VNIC

-Table 51.
+Table 50.
 VMware NSX Observer job parameters Parameter Action Details Unique ID Enter a unique name for the job.
 Required Network Virtualization and Security Platform password Enter the password to authenticate with.
 Required.
 Must be encrypted.
 Network Virtualization and Security Platform API URL Specify the API URL of the VMware NSX endpoint.
 Required.
 Usually in the following format: https://[hostname or IP address]/api SSL trustStore file Specify the trustStore file name.
+For both on-prem and OCP , provide the JKS name, and the observer will then create the JKS file accordingly.
+SSL trustStore file password Specify the trustStore password to decrypt the HTTPS trustStore file.
 Required.
-The supported format is JKS and the file is relative to \$ASM_HOME/security SSL trustStore file password Specify the trustStore password to decrypt the HTTPS trustStore file.
-Required.
 SSL Validation Choose whether SSL validation is on or off.
 Turning SSL validation off will use HTTPS without host verification.
 Optional Connection and read timeout (ms) Enter the time at which the connection and read actions time out.
 Optional.
 Must be a value greater than 0 (zero), and the default is 5000 (5 seconds).
 Data center name Specify the data center in which the VMware NSX instance runs.
 Required.

-Table 51.
-VMware NSX Observer job parameters (continued) Parameter Action Details Network Virtualization and Security Platform username Specify the username to connect as, or listen to.
+Network Virtualization and Security Platform username Specify the username to connect as, or listen to.
 Required Network Virtualization and Security Platform tenant name Specify the tenant.
 Optional.
 Network Virtualization and Security Platform certificate Specify a certificate by name to load into the trustStore.
-Optional for on-prem.
-If used, must be in the /opt/ibm/ netcool/asm/security directory.
-Required for OCP.
-Use the instructions in the following topic to obtain the authentication certificate using OpenSSL and store them as secrets: "Defining observer security" on page 101 Job schedule Specify when the job runs.
+On-prem To create and store the certificate, see "Configuring password encryption, authentication certificates and keystores" on page 99 OCP To obtain the authentication certificate using OpenSSL and store them as secrets, see "Defining observer security" on page 99 Job schedule Specify when the job runs.
 Optional.
 Load jobs only.
 Observer job description Enter additional information to describe the job.
 Optional